All Products

 iOS

-Mobile applications (iOS) must use temporary credentials from Security Token Service (STS).
+Mobile applications (iOS) must use STS temporary credentials.
 Do not hard-code permanent AccessKeys in the client.
-The server calls the AssumeRole operation to obtain temporary credentials and returns them to the client.
-For a complete tutorial, see Use STS temporary credentials to access OSS.
+The server-side calls the AssumeRole operation to obtain temporary credentials and returns them to the client.
+For more information, see Use STS temporary credentials to access OSS.

 #import <AWSS3/AWSS3.h>